The complete kit for budgeting projects like a pro!

 This way, you'll have better visibility and be better able to adapt to any constraints you may encounter (change of supplier, delay in one of the tasks).
 There's also less margin for error.

-In an Excel table, for example, you can present the major phases of your project in column form, with the months on separate lines, and enter the costs for each stage at their intersection.
+For example, you can use an Excel table to present the major phases of your project in column form, with the months on separate rows, and the costs of each stage at their intersection.
 It will then be easy for you to add them up to obtain the total estimated budget.

 Distinguish between each item of expenditure.
 When reviewing the budget, it's important to quickly identify which items are in deficit and which are in profit.